pygame/pygame/docs/reST/ref/display.rst

 .. function:: flip

-   | :sl:`update the full display Surface to the screen`
+   | :sl:`Update the full display Surface to the screen`
    | :sg:`flip() -> None`

    This will update the contents of the entire display.
 If your display mode is